douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Big Data Architectures

 Big Data architectures refer to the frameworks and technologies used to manage, process, and analyze large volumes of complex data.
 These architectures are designed to handle the challenges associated with Big Data, which include volume, velocity, variety, veracity, and value.
-Let\'s delve into the three main topics:
+Let's delve into the three main topics:

 #### 1. Big Data Fundamentals